This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 The Pegan Diet:

 Its creator is Dr. Mark Hyman, who came up with the concept after finding himself in the middle of a vegan and a paleo advocate.
-The best versions of both diets are built on the foundation: eating real, whole foods.
+The best versions of both diets are built into the foundation: eating real, whole foods.

 Typical food on this diet: grilled chicken with five-color salad.